Back Pain Myths – Debunked

 Relying on images alone not only leads to misdiagnosis, but also too costly treatments that can be replaced by safer, cheaper alternatives.
 For this reason, MRI scan is only recommended for patients before a major surgery while x-rays are for those who recently sustained injuries from falls or automobile accidents.

 4. Severe Back Pain Requires Surgery

 Therefore, the patient’s subjective score on the pain scale should never be the basis for considering surgical procedures like spinal fusion.
-After all, most cases of back pain are too vague that identifying the precise cause isn’t as straightforward as any doctor would hope.
+After all, most cases of back pain are too vague that identifying the precise cause is not as straightforward as any doctor would hope.

 5. Medications are the First Choice of Treatment for Back Pain.

-Bad news for those who self-medicate: Painkillers aren’t the ultimate back pain cure.
+Bad news for those who self-medicate: Painkillers are not the ultimate back pain cure.
 In fact, they may not be a cure at all.

 In its latest guidelines, the American College of Physicians shatters the long-standing practice of using drugs to ease back pain and now recommends the use of natural alternative methods instead.

 Back pain, according to the proponents of the new guidelines, can be compared to the common cold.
-While it’s very irritating, a common cold gradually goes away not with medications but with proper rest and hydration.
+While it is very irritating, a common cold gradually goes away not with medications, but with proper rest and hydration.

 This is true for acute lower back pain.
 An overuse or strain injury that generally disappears after four weeks.
 For both acute and chronic back pain, experts recommend using non-invasive, nonpharmacologic methods first, ranging from massage and mindfulness meditation to exercise and heat therapy.

 I hope this information cleared up the most popular of back pain myths for you.
-If you are experiencing back pain, talk to your doctor, and he or she will create a treatment plan to help you manage your back pain symptoms and additional resources.
+If you are experiencing back pain, talk to your doctor, and they will create a treatment plan to help you manage your back pain symptoms and additional resources.